 And I want to copy it to the destination point.
 And click.
 While the command is still open, I can type in x4 to array that same thing four times.

-If I undo this, the divide tool is great.
+If I undo this, the Divide tool is great.
 If I wanted to have four or five boards within this.
 Let's say I wanted five boards.

 So I can click that.
-Go into my move.
+Go into my Move.
 Click the plus.

 And then I know that I want the last board to be here.
 But I want them to be evenly spaced within five boards.
-So I will do divide, which in the command cycle is forward slash five.
+So I will do divide, which in the command syntax is forward slash five.

 Now that divided that by five.
 Now I see that is too many boards.
-I can do divide four.
+I can do divide by four.

 I am going to pull this board up two inches.
 I am going to drag each end of the board out twelve inches.
 I am going to orbit around to the other side.

 Pull this out twelve inches.
-And I will do select, triple-click, right-click, make group.
+And I will do Select, triple-click, right-click, Make Group.
 Alright, now let's go make a copy of this.

-So I can do control with a plus and then add.
-And I can make those two together.
-And I can do right-click, make these two as a group.
+So I can do CTRL with a plus and then add.
+And I can group these two together.
+And then I want to copy this across to the other side.

-And then I want to copy this, you know, this thing all the way across from there.
-So I can kind of orbit around, find this point, this intersection point, which it shows up as an X. I don't know if you can see that.
+So I can kind of orbit around, find this point, this intersection point, which shows up as an X. I don’t know if you can see that.
 There is an X right there.

-That means intersection in group.
+That means Intersection in Group.
 So I want to zoom out so I can see where I want this destination to go.
 Kind of orbit, get this centered.

-So I want to click this.
-But if I'm not holding or if I'm not clicking on control to make that, you know, like a copy, it will just move it.
-But if I click control, it will make that as a copy.
+I’ll click this.
+But if I'm not holding CTRL to make a copy, it will just move it.
+But if I click CTRL, it will make that a copy.